Buyer PrePurchase Form

 2. The veterinarian can only evaluate what they see on the day of the examination.
 The veterinarian can make observations about the horse and can make speculation about the potential future of the horse’s health, but cannot predict or guarantee what the horse will do in the future.

 3. In order to perform the best examination for the buyer, a level flat surface with firm ground that is large enough to lunge a horse on is ideal for performing the lameness portion of the pre-purchase examination.
-An arena with softer footing is also ideal, but not necessary.
+An arena with softer footing is also ideal.
 An area inside and out of direct sunlight will be necessary for an accurate ophthalmic and oral examination (a stall or shade shelter is usually sufficient).
-If inappropriate facilities and footing exist for a Pre-Purchase Examination, this will the limit the ability of the veterinarian to perform a thorough lameness assessment.
+If inappropriate facilities and footing exist for a Pre-Purchase Examination, this will limit the ability of the veterinarian to perform a thorough lameness assessment.
 There is no discount on the examination if portions of the exam cannot be completed.

 4. In some cases, the horse’s temperament or training is not conducive to a safe and thorough examination.
 In this case, the veterinarian reserves the right to perform the procedures and parts of the exam that can be safely done or to refuse to continue the exam.
 No discount or refunds will be issued.